unglock/spa-js-ROUTER/README.md

 ![](image.png)

 ### Kafka Producer
 Let's go over the single parts of the data flow.
-A Kafka Producer produces simulated data of a fish's size measure
+A Kafka Producer produces simulated data of a fish's size measurement as well as the weight con